 - (1) Sidewalk.
 A minimum 5-foot public sidewalk is required in accordance with 350-10.A.
 The sidewalk must be located a minimum of 4 feet off the face of curb or edge of pavement to accommodate the street tree area. - (a) On-Street Parking.
-Where the abutting on-street parking will be heavily used, such as abutting N1 and N2 zones, the sidewalk must extend to the face of curb. - (b) Downtown and Storefront Buildings.
+Where the abutting on-street parking will be heavily used, such as abutting N1 and N2 zones, the sidewalk must extend to the face of curb - (b) Downtown and Storefront Buildings.
 Where abutting MX zones (Storefront Buildings) and MX-D and GX-D (downtown) zones, the entire area from building facade to the face of curb, including both the public streetscape area and the private street yard on the lot, must be designed as a hardscape area with tree wells and/or planters.
-Sidewalk cafes may be incorporated into the streetscape area with approval of an encroachment permit.
+Sidewalk cafes may be incorporated into the streetscape area with approval of an encroachment permit. - (2) Street Tree Area.
+A minimum 4-foot wide street tree area, between the face of curb and the sidewalk, is required, unless the city determines the minimum streetscape area per 660-12.L is not practicable.